Page: (fri)FRI architecture, Next:

 are written rather than executed, with the exception of the

-above output terminators, which restore input mode and are then
+output terminators above, which restore input mode and are then

 executed, and #, ^, delete, UniqueNo, LineNo which are executed